Ally Direct Token (DRCT) Self Reported Market Cap Hits $857,717.80

-Ally Direct Token (DRCT) traded 3.7% lower against the U.S. dollar during the one day period ending at 0:00 AM E.T. on August 22nd.
-One Ally Direct Token coin can now be bought for $0.0024 or 0.00000011 BTC on cryptocurrency exchanges.
-Ally Direct Token has a total market cap of $857,717.80 and $11,459.00 worth of Ally Direct Token was traded on exchanges in the last day.
-Over the last week, Ally Direct Token has traded down 10% against the U.S. dollar.
+Ally Direct Token (DRCT) traded 3.7% lower against the U.S. dollar during the 1-day period ending at 11:00 AM Eastern on August 25th.
+Ally Direct Token has a market capitalization of $857,717.80 and approximately $11,459.00 worth of Ally Direct Token was traded on exchanges in the last day.
+During the last seven days, Ally Direct Token has traded down 10% against the U.S. dollar.
+One Ally Direct Token coin can currently be purchased for approximately $0.0024 or 0.00000011 BTC on major exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.